pmanzoni/phdunimed/networking.md

 One of the reasons Docker containers and services are so powerful is that you can connect them together, or connect them to non-Docker workloads.
 Docker containers and services do not even need to be aware that they are deployed on Docker, or whether their peers are also Docker workloads or not.
 Whether your Docker hosts run Linux, Windows, or a mix of the two, you can use Docker to manage them in a platform-agnostic way.

-This lab session introduces some basic Docker networking concepts and prepares you to design and deploy your applications to take full advantage of these capabilities.
+This section introduces some basic Docker networking concepts and prepares you to design and deploy your applications to take full advantage of these capabilities.

 ### Network drivers
 Docker’s networking subsystem is pluggable, using drivers.
 Several drivers exist by default, and provide core networking functionality: